-52Id. § 5.6, at 295.

-resources expended on research and development will be lost.
+The combined effect of these tort rules is to subsidize conventional practices and technologies.
+At the same time, the custom rules expose innovators and adopters of new technologies to an increased risk of liability.
+The heavy reliance on custom and conventional technologies makes it more difficult for green innovation to succeed in the marketplace.
+The custom rules create a strong evidential association between any damage resulting from the firm's activities and its adoption of new technologies that break away from the conventional wisdom.
+Naturally, innovators critically depend on the adoption of their novel products and processes by market actors.
+Failure in the marketplace means that considerable resources expended on research and development will be lost.
 The fact that innovative technologies expose adopters to a heightened risk of legal liability serves as a disincentive to choose green technologies over conventional ones.
-This means that when a green technology is not better than a conventional rival by a margin that is large enough to offset the heighted risk, it will not be adopted.53 As a consequence, many green technologies will either be produced and fail in the marketplace or not produced at all.54
+This means that when a green technology is not better than a conventional rival by a margin that is large enough to offset the heighted risk, it will not be adopted.78 As a consequence, many green technologies will either be produced and fail in the marketplace or not be produced at all.

 A case in point is green construction.
 Fear of liability delayed the adoption of green construction techniques.
-Of particular concern was the implied warranty of quality that applies to construction of new units.55 Initially, there existed significant "uncertainty over whether the construction quality of newly constructed green homes will be measured on the same standards as conventionally constructed homes or (more likely) a much higher standard which incorporates the expectations attendant to "high performance" homes."
-56
+Of particular concern was the implied warranty of quality that applies to construction of new units.
+Initially, there existed significant "uncertainty over whether the construction quality of newly constructed green homes will be measured on the same standards as conventionally constructed homes or (more likely) a much higher standard which incorporates the expecta-